 Anti-Patterns to Avoid

 More context is not always better.
-At long context lengths, retrieval quality degrades.
+Attention degrades with length.
 Keep retrieved context to 50-60% of the available window and reserve space for conversation history and output.
+The model's failure mode at long context is silent — the wrong answer with no warning.

 Vector similarity is a rough proxy for relevance.
 A cross-encoder re-ranker examines query-document pairs jointly and catches false positives that embedding similarity misses.
-This is the single highest-ROI addition to most RAG pipelines.
+Highest-leverage single addition to most RAG pipelines.

 Enterprise knowledge changes constantly.
-Build change detection into your ingestion pipeline.
-Stale chunks that cite outdated information are worse than no retrieval at all — they produce confidently wrong answers.
+Build change detection into the ingestion pipeline.
+Stale chunks that cite outdated information are worse than no retrieval — they produce confidently wrong answers, which is the failure mode that erodes trust fastest.

 A chunk that says 'as described in the architecture doc' is useless without that referenced document.
 Use parent-child chunk relationships or include document-level summaries alongside fine-grained chunks.